kheifer/portfolio/README.md

 ## Known Bugs
+_The clickable "project icons" are not functional and as such don't lead to any projects_

 ## Support and contact details
-_In case of any issues please contact kheifer.fuller@gmail.com_
+_In case of any issues please contact http://github.com/kheifer_

 ## Technologies Used